Dripdrop12/ipardalis/content/blog/egg_sales_101.md

 +++
-title = "The Ethics of Chameleon Egg Sales" header_title = "Chameleon Egg scams and how to avoid them | Chameleon eggs for sale | Panther chameleon eggs for sale" description = "Panther Chameleon Egg sales are one of the more common scams in the chameleon hobby.
-Read this article to understand why selling Panther Chameleon eggs is such a clever trick." keywords = ["scam", "reptile industry", "ethics", "chameleon eggs for sale", "hatch your own chameleon", "chameleons101", "We invented hatching your own chameleon at home", "Kristopher's Khameleons", "Dave's Reptiles", "hatching chameleon eggs"] date = "2023-06-07" tags = [""] categories = ["ethics"] banner = "img/babies/eggs"
+title = "The Ethics of Chameleon Egg Sales" header_title = "Chameleon Egg scams | Chameleon eggs for sale" description = "Chameleon Eggs for sale are one of the more common scams in the chameleon hobby.
+Read this article to understand why selling Chameleon eggs is such a clever trick." date = "2023-06-07" tags = [""] categories = ["ethics"] banner = "img/babies/eggs"
 +++

-We have taken a strong public stance against the sale of panther chameleon eggs.
-This post will summarize our points and provide a single source of information on our work on this topic.
+We have taken a strong public stance against chameleon eggs for sale.
+This post will summarize our points and provide a source of information on our work on this topic.
 If you have seen us on Facebook or another forum fighting the good fight, this is why.

-Panther Chameleons are not easy reptiles to keep in captivity.
-They are an arboreal species with specific conditions which require constant maintenance.
+Chameleons are not easy reptiles to keep in captivity.
+They are arboreal species with specific conditions which require constant maintenance.
 It can be automated to some degree and people who have experience can reach a point where it is second nature to them; however, the average person will struggle, even with an adult.
 Our hobby needs higher standards for species like this, not lower standards.